Cumberland Valley Subdivision: History

-1886-1910: Construction of the original main to Norton
+1886–1910: Construction of the original main to Norton

 In 1886, the Louisville and Nashville Railroad (L&N) began to work toward a route into the Eastern Kentucky Coalfield.
+Work from Corbin, Kentucky, commenced on April 29, reaching the town of Pineville, Kentucky, on April 1, 1888.
+The L&N soon developed plans to extend their Cumberland Valley line all the way to Big Stone Gap, Virginia.
+The railroad discussed two possible routes: one up the Cumberland River towards Harlan, Kentucky, and another up the Powell and Poor valleys of Southwest Virginia.
+Civil engineer R.E.
+O'Brien was hired by the L&N to evaluate the two routes and recommended the Virginia route over the river route.
+The railroad officially adopted O'Brien's recommendation on March 20, 1889.

-Work from Corbin, Kentucky commenced on April 29, reaching the town of Pineville, Kentucky in 1888.
-The following year, the line was completed to Middlesboro, Kentucky.
-The line would reach into Southwest Virginia through a tunnel under the Cumberland Gap on September 1, 1889.
-The route was extended up the Poor Valley to Big Stone Gap, Virginia on April 15, 1891, then to a place called Intermont, Virginia (now Appalachia) where it connected with the Atlantic and Ohio (later Southern Railway).
+In order to bring the Virginia route to life, the L&N completed trackage to Middlesboro, Kentucky, on September 1, 1889.
+To make its connection into Virginia, the L&N completed a contract with the Knoxville, Cumberland Gap and Louisville Railroad in 1888 to utilize its tunnel underneath Cumberland Gap.
+The route was finally extended to Big Stone Gap, Virginia on April 15, 1891, then to a place called Intermont, Virginia (now Appalachia) where it connected with the Atlantic and Ohio (later Southern Railway).
 The route was completed to Norton, Virginia (then Prince's Flat) on May 15, 1891, completing a connection with the Norfolk and Western Railway (N&W).

 Middlesboro Belt Line

-Paralleling development of the L&N in Bell County was the building of a rail network in and around the town of Middlesboro, Kentucky.
+Paralleling development of the L&N in Bell County, Kentucky, was the building of a rail network in and around the town of Middlesboro.
 In 1886, the Middlesborough Belt Rail Road (MBRR) was constructed, encircling the town and running up Bennett's Fork to the southwest.
 The L&N would purchase the shortline on November 4, 1896.
 The Belt Line would not be long for the world, as the Middlesboro City Council would approve its removal in 1899.